Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_01_helloworld.md

 ## Running the "Hello World" Example

-The "hello world" example is an OpenCL application with a simple vector-addition accelerator.
-This example uses a precompiled FPGA binary to reduce compilation time and streamline the lab.

 #### Overview of the AWS F1 platform and SDAccel flow

 The architecture of the AWS F1 platform and the SDAccel development flow are pictured below: